MooersLab/emacs-learning-spiral-hydra/README.md

 There is a limit to how many key bindings you can display in a Hydra.
 The font size and the height of your computer screen impose the limit.
-You can only zoom out so far before the font grows too small to see.
+You can only zoom out so far before the font grows too tiny to see.

 You can display the keybindings in multiple columns.
-I have yet to master setting up multiple columns in an easy way so I tend to avoid this tactic.
+I have yet to master setting up multiple columns in an easy way, so I tend to avoid this tactic.
 I find it easier to create a second Hydra when there are overflow key bindings.
 Just click on `n` to advance to the next section of the list of keybindings.